albertwidi/go-project-example/README.md

 This is an example for Go project.

-The motivaition of this project is for me to learn and widen my limited knowledge about programming and implementation concepts.
+The motivaition of this project is for me to learn and widen my limited knowledge about programming, project design, and concepts implementation.

 ## The Project